One week of advertisements in the classified section.

 “We knew her as Peggy Schroeder,” said Ryan Lee, 43.

-Lee, who lives in La Farge, Wis., went to preschool, grade school and high school with Peggy.
+Lee, who now lives in La Farge, Wis., had grown up in Illinois and went to preschool, grade school and high school with Peggy.

 You have free articles remaining.